jupyterhub/the-littlest-jupyterhub/docs/howto/auth/github.rst

      sudo tljh-config reload

-Confirm that the new authentactor works
+Confirm that the new authenticator works
 =======================================

 #. **Open an incognito window** in your browser (do not log out until you confirm